GabrielVaubaillon/my_books/Scripts/README.md

 - GUI?
     - to add new books: doable/easy
     - to modify list by setting to Lu? harder, because search needed

-## Issues

-- add link to Sous-liste readme in quicklinks
+- add dates
-- random.py don't respect -n when --markdown
-- md to csv need update
+    - when did I read the book, how much time it took me?

 <!-- ## Details from existing scripts -->